veeral-patel/true-positive/docs/administer/manage_templates.md

 particular template:

 - Is given an initial status, priority, assignee, description, and set of tags
-- Is given a set of users and groups who can access it
+- Is given a initial set of users and groups who can access it
 - Is populated with a set of tasks for analysts to follow

+## Create a template

+## Update a template

+## Delete a template

+> You cannot delete a case template if there's an [inbound address](/docs/integrations/create_cases_from_email) that uses it.<br /><br />
+> Delete the inbound address, or change the case template associated with it, before deleting the case template.